This guide is for all institutions with a 16 to 18 Residential Support Scheme allocation in the 2018 to 2019 academic year.

-The amount of RSS shown above is the maximum available award for each income bracket.
-Students will be awarded the actual cost of their accommodation if this is less than the maximum.
-If the study programme lasts for less than one year, the amount of RSS will be on a proportional basis.
+The amount of RSS shown in the table is the maximum available for each income bracket.
+Students will be awarded the actual cost of their accommodation if it is less than the maximum.
+If the study programme lasts for less than one year, the RSS award will be on a proportional basis.

 Students cannot receive RSS if they are in receipt of housing benefit.

 Eligible education provision

 Students must have a place on a full-time study programme including either a first full Level 2 or first full Level 3 substantial qualification/s.
 The programme must be directly 16 to 19 funded by ESFA.